Molly Hammar: 2011: Idol

 In September 2011 Molly took part in the eighth season of Idol.
-In the Quarter-Finals she sang Alicia Keys' "A Woman's Worth", she finished in the Top 12 and progressed through to the Semi-Final.
-In the Semi-Final she sang U2's "Where the Streets Have No Name", she progressed to the Finals.
+In the quarter-finals she sang Alicia Keys' "A Woman's Worth", she finished in the Top 12 and progressed through to the Semi-final.
+In the Semi-final she sang U2's "Where the Streets Have No Name", she progressed to the Finals.
 In the Finals she made it through the final 4 before being eliminated.

 2015–present: Melodifestivalen

-Hammar participated in Melodifestivalen 2015 with the song "I'll Be Fine", finishing sixth in the semifinal and being eliminated.
+Hammar participated in Melodifestivalen 2015 with the song "I'll Be Fine", finishing sixth in the semi-final and being eliminated.
 The song peaked at number 65 on the Swedish Singles Chart.
 However the song peaked at number 6 on Digilistan (The Swedish download chart) ahead of the songs that qualified for Andra Chansen.

 She competed in Melodifestivalen 2016 with the song "Hunger", and qualified to andra chansen from the second semi-final before being eliminated.

 She co-wrote the Maltese song for the Eurovision Song Contest 2016 "Walk on Water" performed by Ira Losco.
 She performed with Ira Losco as her backing vocalist at the Eurovision Song Contest.